tricepa/activerecord-speed-comparison/README.md

 .joins    | 0.010000   | 0.000000  | 0.010000 |(  0.008326)
 .includes | 0.000000   | 0.000000  | 0.000000 |(  0.005155)
 enumeration | 0.010000| 0.000000  | 0.010000 |(  0.007243)
-2 unique order(s) were retrieved using .joins, 2 unique order were retrieved using .includes, and 2 unique order were retrieved using enumeration.
+2 unique orders were retrieved using .joins, 2 unique orders were retrieved using .includes, and 2 unique orders were retrieved using enumeration.

 Retrieving clients of orders whose vendor has an ongoing promotion...